God gives power to become rich.

 So when you read “fathers” or “ancestors” it means Abraham, Isaac, and Jacob.

-What I want you to see is that the promises made to the children of Israel are rooted in the promises God made to Abraham, Isaac and Jacob.
-As in the following verses:
+What I want you to see is that the promises made to the children of Israel are based on the promises God made to Abraham, Isaac and Jacob.
+You can see that in these verses:

 31 For the Lord your God is a merciful God; he will not abandon or destroy you or forget the covenant with your ancestors, which he confirmed to them by oath.
 Deut.
 4 (NIV)